Prion: Fungi

 Proteins showing prion-type behavior are also found in some fungi, which has been useful in helping to understand mammalian prions.
-Fungal prions do not appear to cause disease in their hosts.
+Fungal prions do not always cause disease in their hosts.
 In yeast, protein refolding to the prion configuration is assisted by chaperone proteins such as Hsp104.
 All known prions induce the formation of an amyloid fold, in which the protein polymerises into an aggregate consisting of tightly packed beta sheets.
-Amyloid aggregates are fibrils, growing at their ends, and replicate when breakage causes two growing ends to become four growing ends.
+Amyloid aggregates are fibrils, growing at their ends, and they replicate when breakage causes two growing ends to become four growing ends.
 The incubation period of prion diseases is determined by the exponential growth rate associated with prion replication, which is a balance between the linear growth and the breakage of aggregates.

-Fungal proteins exhibiting templated conformational change were discovered in the yeast Saccharomyces cerevisiae by Reed Wickner in the early 1990s.
+Fungal proteins that exhibit templated structural change were discovered in the yeast Saccharomyces cerevisiae by Reed Wickner in the early 1990s.
 For their mechanistic similarity to mammalian prions, they were termed yeast prions.
 Subsequent to this, a prion has also been found in the fungus Podospora anserina.
 These prions behave similarly to PrP, but, in general, are nontoxic to their hosts.
-Susan Lindquist's group at the Whitehead Institute has argued some of the fungal prions are not associated with any disease state, but may have a useful role; however, researchers at the NIH have also provided arguments suggesting that fungal prions could be considered a diseased state.
-There is evidence that fungal proteins have evolved specific functions that are beneficial to the microorganism that enhance their ability to adapt to their diverse environments.
+Susan Lindquist's group at the Whitehead Institute has argued that some fungal prions are not associated with any disease state, but they may have a useful role; however, researchers at the NIH have also provided arguments suggesting that fungal prions could be considered a diseased state.
+There is evidence that fungal prions have evolved specific functions that are beneficial to the microorganism that enhance their ability to adapt to their diverse environments.
+Further, within yeasts, prions can act as vectors of epigenetic inheritance, transferring traits to offspring without any genomic change.

 Research into fungal prions has given strong support to the protein-only concept, since purified protein extracted from cells with a prion state has been demonstrated to convert the normal form of the protein into a misfolded form in vitro, and in the process, preserve the information corresponding to different strains of the prion state.
 It has also shed some light on prion domains, which are regions in a protein that promote the conversion into a prion.
-Fungal prions have helped to suggest mechanisms of conversion that may apply to all prions, though fungal prions appear distinct from infectious mammalian prions in the lack of cofactor required for propagation.
-The characteristic prion domains may vary between species – e.g., characteristic fungal prion domains are not found in mammalian prions.
+Fungal prions have helped to suggest mechanisms of conversion that may apply to all prions, though fungal prions appear to be distinct from infectious mammalian prions in that they lack a cofactor required for propagation.
+The characteristic prion domains may vary among species – e.g., characteristic fungal prion domains are not found in mammalian prions.